Machine Unlearning: A Comprehensive Survey: Background

-Differential privacy has become a popular standard for privacy protection in the statistic.
-In a DP model, a trusted analyzer collects users' raw data and then executes a private mechanism to achieve differential privacy.
-The privacy requirement ensures the indistinguishability for any two outputs of neighbouring datasets, where neighbouring datasets mean the dataset only differs by replacing one user's data, denoted as $X \backsimeq X'$.
-A ($\epsilon, \delta$)-differential privacy algorithm $\mathcal{M}:\mathbb{X}^{n} \to \mathbb{Z}$ means that for every pair of neighboring datasets $X \backsimeq X' \in \mathbb{X}^n $ and every subset $S \subset \mathbb{Z}$ has that $\mathcal{M}(X) \in S$ and $\mathcal{M}(X') \in S$ are $\epsilon$-indistinguishable and $\delta$-approximate.
-The smaller the $\epsilon$ is, the more the privacy protection level increases.
-When the value of $\epsilon$ is 0, it implies that the outputted probability distribution of algorithm $\mathcal{M}$ cannot reflect any useful information about the datasets.
+\textbf{Differential Privacy (DP).} Differential privacy is a popular benchmark for privacy protection in the Statistic \cite{dwork2006calibrating}.
+In a DP model, a trusted analyzer collects users' raw data and then executes a private method to guarantee differential privacy.
+The DP protection ensures the indistinguishability for any two outputs of neighboring datasets, where neighboring datasets mean the dataset only differs by replacing one user's data, denoted as $X \backsimeq X'$.
+A ($\epsilon, \delta$)-differential privacy algorithm $\mathcal{M}:\mathbb{X}^{n} \to \mathbb{Z}$ means that for every neighboring dataset pair $X \backsimeq X' \in \mathbb{X}^n $ and every subset $S \subset \mathbb{Z}$ has that $\mathcal{M}(X) \in S$ and $\mathcal{M}(X') \in S$ are $\epsilon$-indistinguishable and $\delta$-approximate.
+The degree of privacy protection rises with decreasing $\epsilon$.
+When $\epsilon = 0$, it implies that the outputted probability distribution of mechanism $\mathcal{M}$ cannot represent any meaningful information.
 A general DP mechanism based on adding Laplace noise was presented and theoretically analyzed in \cite{dwork2006calibrating}.